Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 We have yet to know what we can learn from the next CG contest, [HyperSonic](https://www.codingame.com/contests/hypersonic)!

-I'm very excited for it, expect me in the arena! ;)
+I'm very excited about it, expect me in the arena! ;)

 ## Links